dabeaz/ply/README.md

 package manager.
 There are only two files: `lex.py` and `yacc.py`, both of which are contained in a `ply` package directory.
 To use PLY, copy the `ply` directory into your project and import `lex` and `yacc` from the associated `ply` subpackage.
+Alternatively, you can install these files into your working python using `make install`.

 ```python
 from .ply import lex